stefanhans/distributed-contexting/how/PITCHME.md

 ---

-Principles of Distributed Contexting
+Examples of Distributed Contexting
 @ul
-- a double strand of bits
+- as simple as possible but not simpler
-- a binary tree nodes and leaves
+- be a hourglass protocol
 - an endless binary texture
 - ????
 @ulend